Katakis: Legacy

 Factor 5 released the Amiga version of Katakis as freeware as follows:

 In Turrican II (also designed by Manfred Trenz) there are references to the Commodore 64 version of Katakis.
 At the end of level 2-2, the main character takes off in a fighter resembling the one from Katakis.
 During the take-off sequence, the fighter's drone pod can also briefly be seen, hanging from the ceiling.
 From that point, and for the whole world 3 duration, the game turns from a platform shooter to a scrolling shooter.
 There is also an easter egg: before level 3-2's end boss, a Katakis bonus container ship appears.
 If shot down, it reveals a "question mark" (?) bonus (unique in the whole Turrican II game map) that, if picked up, makes a helicopter walker robot appear, towing a banner with "KATAKIS LIVES!!!" written on it.
 The Super NES video game Super Turrican is also set on a planet called Katakis.
+Turrican II also shares numerous graphical assets with Katakis, such as the H. R. Giger inspired backgrounds in both game's final levels.